Metallica draws out the novel idea of orchestral metal in the new album 'S&M2' uniting with San Francisco Symphony | Daily Music Roll

 Metallica draws out the novel idea of orchestral metal in the new album ‘S&M2’ uniting with San Francisco Symphony

-4.9/5by Daily Music Roll
+4.9/5 by Daily Music Roll

 The legendary metal group of the past few decades, Metallica creates history again in their latest collaboration with San Francisco Symphony in the new album ‘S&M2’.